sp-muramutsa/sudoku/README.md

 ---

+## Reference
+> Russell, S., & Norvig, P. (2020). *Artificial Intelligence: A Modern Approach* (4th ed.).
+Pearson.
+>
+> * **Chapter 6**: Local Search and Optimization
+---

+Would you like me to help you embed this reference inside your code docstrings or in the README?

+---

 ## Contributing
 Contributions for performance improvements, GUI integration, or support for variant puzzles (e.g., Sudoku-X with diagonal constraints) are welcome.
 Please fork the repository, create a feature branch, and submit a pull request.